DanGeospatial/dji_m3t_rpeg_to_tif/README.md

 For Metashape-Users: You may want to adjust the brightness and contrast settings in Metashape for visualizing the individual images.
 For most datasets setting the brightness to 1 percent and contrast to 200 percent works fine.

-Originally created by Teja Kattenborn and modified by me for enhanced speed through parallel processing.
+Originally created by Teja Kattenborn and modified by me.
 - https://rsc4earth.de/authors/tkattenborn/

 If you want, you can cite the repo using the provided citation file (see above).